cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/a_force_of_one_1979.md

 description = """Karate champion Matt Logan is enlisted by the police to train officers in self-defense after narcotics agents are killed by an assailant using the martial arts."""

 [taxonomies]
-xmas_genres = ['Drama', 'Action', 'Crime', 'Thriller', 'Adventure']
+xmas_genres = ['Adventure', 'Action', 'Thriller', 'Crime', 'Drama']

 [extra]
 film_url = """https://letterboxd.com/film/a-force-of-one/"""